zrythm/zrythm/doc/user/getting-started/getting-plugins.rst

 will show you a few ways you can install plugins on GNU/Linux systems.

-.. note:: For other systems, you can find a `list of free software plugins here
+.. hint:: For other systems, you can find a `list of free software plugins here
   <https://github.com/webprofusion/OpenAudio>`_.

-.. tip:: See :ref:`scanning-plugins` for paths where plugins will be scanned in.

 For users of Debian-based distributions such as Ubuntu and Linux Mint we recommend using